fbpx

 A Rivian driver has reported a remarkable story where his vehicle not only survived immersion, but was then able to provide vital power to a relief center.
 It provided power for a food truck and charged up a chainsaw which could then be used to clear raods.
 His Rivian not only survivied, but provided essential power.

 While I’m not providing essential services like a vet clinic, I’ve personally powered up my house during day long power outages using my Kia EV6 as a power source.
 Using only 3% of my battery for the day (10+ hours), I estimate I can power my house for at least a week and still have enough electricity to drive around the local area.
 Now that I have solar, this would mean I have an almost infinite power supply for my house, as long as my rooftop system isn’t damaged.
-I probably won’t need that petrol generator I inherited and one of my neighbours can likely take my petrol supply.
+I probably won’t need that petrol generator I inherited.
+In this case, one of my neighbours can likely take my petrol supply.

 Emergency Services are increasingly utilising EVs in their fleets.
 Police forces seem to be more advanced in their adoption plans, although fire brigades and ambulance services are catching on.
 Even the army is getting onboard with the idea trialling EVs for protected mobility.